Chaksack/mwc_backend/README.md

 2. Created an IAM user with appropriate permissions for ECR
 3. Generated access keys for the IAM user
 4. Added the access keys as secrets in your GitHub repository

+## Monitoring and Alerting

+This project includes a comprehensive monitoring and alerting setup using SonarQube, Prometheus, AlertManager, and Slack.

+### Monitoring Components

+1. **SonarQube**: Code quality analysis
+2. **Prometheus**: Metrics collection and monitoring
+3. **AlertManager**: Alert management and notification
+4. **Slack**: Notifications and alerts

+### Metrics Endpoints

+The application exposes the following metrics endpoints:

+- `/metrics`: HTML dashboard for viewing metrics
+- `/metrics/api`: JSON API endpoint for raw metrics data
+- `/metrics/monitor`: Fiber's built-in monitor
+- `/metrics/prometheus`: Prometheus-compatible metrics endpoint

+### GitHub Workflows for Monitoring

+The following GitHub Actions workflows are available for monitoring and alerting:

+1. **SonarQube Analysis**: Code quality analysis
+2. **Prometheus and AlertManager Setup**: Metrics collection and alerting
+3. **Slack Notifications Setup**: Notification channel configuration

+### Required GitHub Secrets

+To use the monitoring workflows, you need to set up the following secrets in your GitHub repository:

+- `SONAR_TOKEN`: Authentication token for SonarQube
+- `SONAR_HOST_URL`: URL of the SonarQube server
+- `AWS_ACCESS_KEY_ID`: AWS access key ID
+- `AWS_SECRET_ACCESS_KEY`: AWS secret access key
+- `AWS_ACCOUNT_ID`: AWS account ID
+- `SLACK_WEBHOOK`: Webhook URL for Slack notifications

+For detailed information about the monitoring and alerting setup, see [Monitoring Setup Documentation](docs/MONITORING-SETUP.md).